 - Manage the overall technical strategies and its related open source projects.

 - Eclipse Foundation Working Group Operations Guide

 - Eclipse Foundation Trademark Usage Guidelines

-With the exception of Guest members as described below, an entity must be at least a Solutions Member of the Eclipse Foundation, have executed the MicroProfile Participation Agreement once defined, and adhere to the requirements set forth in this Charter to participate.
+With the exception of Guest members as described below, an entity must be at least a Contributing Member of the Eclipse Foundation, have executed the MicroProfile Participation Agreement, and adhere to the requirements set forth in this Charter to participate.